 1. The floor is lava

-This is the perfect indoor game for children.
+This is the perfect indoor game for kids.
 Arrange your furniture at strategic places around your living room and throw some pillows and yoga mats on the floor.
 Your children have to go from one end of the room to the other without stepping on the floor.
 They can step on the pillows, mats, etc. If you have some wooden planks, your children can use them to make bridges too.

 2. Sibling art